Regarding the Human Condition (1992, 37.45) ***/½These Loving Eyes

-Strangely, the band had to go to Italy to get a record deal (with RCA), and the album was recorded at a state-of-the-art studio in Rome, giving Fisher free reign with their impressive keyboard collection.
-Sadly, he only chose to use their Mellotron on one track, Samarkhand The Golden, with some brass and background strings, with most of the album's keyboard work concentrating on piano and multitracked VCS3.
-Morgan lasted long enough to record a second album, The Sleeper Wakes, but while I've no idea what it's like, I'm pretty sure it's 'Tron-free.
+Strangely, the band had to go to Italy to get a record deal (with RCA), the album being recorded at a state-of-the-art studio in Rome, giving Fisher free rein with their impressive keyboard collection.
+Sadly, he only chose to use their Mellotron on one track, Samarkhand The Golden, with brass and background strings, most of the album's keyboard work concentrating on piano and multitracked VCS3.
+Morgan lasted long enough to record a second album, The Sleeper Wakes, but, while I've no idea what it's like, I'm pretty sure it's Mellotron-free.

 Supposed Former Infatuation Junkie (1998, 70.25) */½

 That I Would Be Good